Jake-Knox/online-word-game/README.md

 🔲  🔲  🔲  🔲  🔲

 words can be made:
-- vertically/horizontally
+- vertically and horizontally ↕️ ↔️
-- diagonally
+- diagonally ↖️ ↗️ ↘️ ↙️
-- backwards and forwards
+- backwards and forwards ⬅️ ➡️

 Players can create or join game rooms and take turns placeing a letter on a board.